The boundary layer

 - Concrete blocks are warmed by sunlight during the day and the radiation from other buildings at night.
 These hot blocks keep the building and the surroundings warm at night.

 - Its roof stores water.
 When this water evaporates it cools the air above the roof and keeps a larger thermal mass.

 Instruments on the tower can be used to monitor how much the building warms or cools and the local atmosphere.

 Between buildings air temperatures tend to be warmer than the surrounding open countryside.
 This is the so-called ‘urban heat-island’ effect.

 Up on the roof is another important instrument, a sonic anemometer.
 This uses sound waves (at wavelengths we cannot hear) to measure wind and temperature but also turbulence, momentum and heat fluxes.

 Knowing how air is moving allows us to understand how pollutants such as carbon dioxide and motor vehicle emissions are transported around the city.

 A network of instruments

-The instruments on the IOP roof will feed data to computers at the University of Reading, which contributes to a worldwide network of monitoring stations.
+The instruments on the IOP roof feed data to computers at the University of Reading, which contributes to a worldwide network of monitoring stations.

-These will allow meteorologists to better understand how the local climate within cities depends on human activities and how adverse effects such as heat islands and atmospheric pollution can be reduced.
+These allow meteorologists to better understand how the local climate within cities depends on human activities and how adverse effects such as heat islands and atmospheric pollution can be reduced.